Fall of London: Content

 Fall of London is an adventure module ("chronicle") for Vampire: The Masquerade, consisting of six chapters, with six endings depending on the players' actions.
 Set in London in 2012, the supplement details the local vampire community leading up to and through Operation Antigen, a secret attack on vampires by vampire hunters from the Second Inquisition – an organisation formed by secret services around the world after they became aware of the existence of vampires.

 Players take the roles of pre-made vampire characters who wake up from torpor while the Second Inquisition readies their attack, after remaining unconscious since the 1940s.
 These include Alice Mockingdale, a witch of the vampire clan Tremere; Tommy Smith, a World War I veteran of clan Nosferatu; Tony Castelli, a pragmatic trans man of clan Brujah; Lady Catherine Montague, an unfulfilled aristocrat of clan Ventrue; and Doctor Henry Banerjee, an occult medical practitioner of clan Hecata.
 They are awoken by devotees of the ancient vampire Mithras, and have been rendered amnesiac through a ritual, with only their devotion to the Cult of Mithras remaining clear.

-Before they can flee the Second Inqusition, they are forced to finish a job given to them by the cultists, which involves locating five artifacts related to Mithras around London, now in the hands of other vampires.
+Before they can flee the Second Inquisition, they are forced to finish a job given to them by the cultists, which involves locating five artifacts related to Mithras around London, now in the hands of other vampires.
 Throughout the story, the player characters regain their memory and free will.
 Chapters do not have a set play order, and typically each focus on one area of London, with various vampires to meet including the artifacts' current owners.
 Chapters also often contain flashback sequences, showing the city during other time periods.

 Explorable locations for players include the Underground, through which one can traverse the city; the British Museum, which is secretly controlled by vampires and under watch by Antigen agents; The Shard, which is partially used by clan Ventrue vampires, and whose Shangri-La Hotel is home to the vampire Queen Anne Bowesley, prince of London; the London Mithraeum, a temple to Mithras; the Coronet Theatre, a meeting spot for a group of Anarch vampires; and Southall, a district that is home to many Asian immigrants.